penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/zabbix-trapper.md

 logic, not the main intent).
 For example, you send the duration of how long your script was running
-- temporary or ad-hoc metrics (e.g. some historical data which was not monitored at the time of occurance to be analyzed)
+- temporary or ad-hoc metrics (e.g. some historical data which was not monitored at the time of occurrence to be analysed)

 ## How to send data?